Enhancing digitalisation within industrial asset management

 Expected results and outcomes

-For now, eight small companies and two intermediary organisations have been through the first pilot of the concept.
-Feedback from these is good and the hope is to run the concept also for more companies and organizations.
+In the beginning, Eight small companies and two intermediary organisations participated in the first part of the concept.
+Feedback from these was good and the concept could be extended to more companies and organisations.

 Pictures: Peter Gunnebro